Hindsights 20/20. Yada, yada, yada yada.

 We all know the feeling; “I would have done it this way, knowing what I know now.”
 I try to make informed decisions to avoid this inevitability of life.
 However, no one is as smart as their future self; so, knowing what I know now, I would have never bought pendants lights for my kitchen with glass.
 Why you ask?

 - Cleaning.
 A small round object can’t be that hard to keep clean.
 Wrong!
 Everything sticks to these globes and they are impossible to remove all the streaks.
 Impossible, I tell ya!

 - The opening to the globe is for a tiny hand.
 I have a small hand!
-Apparently not a tiny hand but small nonetheless, and I can hardly squeeze it inside.
-The result is an impossible to clean perfectly globe (my anxiety can’t take it), but also a difficult to clean globe too!
+Apparently not a tiny hand, but small nonetheless.
+I can hardly squeeze it inside.
+The result is an impossible to clean perfectly, globe (my anxiety can’t take it), but also a difficult to clean globe too!

 - They don’t photograph well.
 This isn’t as big of a deal as the first two.
 I actually like them, clean obviously, in person so a picture is a small annoyance.

 - Finally, opportunity cost.
 Everyday I stare at these dirty, dusty pendants is another day I loose with the perfect shade.

 In order to preserve my marriage, I did not ask to replace the pendants that are less than 2 years old.
 Scouts honor, I didn’t mean to pick the most annoying pendants ever, but there they are constantly making my clean kitchen feel streaky and dusty. 😩

 I needed a solution!
 I have been pondering and pondering to no avail!
 Then when I found a pendant with a basket type shade I felt the inspo flood in.
 Basket shades would look great in my kitchen!